Jolak5/kanban-copy/leaderboard/sneak_peek.md

 ### How to build the Leaderboard website?

-In case of this project the priority is to create a working version that preserves user input.
+In case of this application the priority is to create a working version that preserves user input.
 You will build a website according to the wireframe:

 <p align="center">
   <img src="./images/leaderboard_wireframe.png" alt="Wireframe" />